-- Integrate copy elements with imagery and graphics to create a balanced email - Text absorbs more attention but imparts more information hyperlinks within text are easily understood and drive extra response - Personalisation within emails attracts high attention levels and is a powerful directional device - Bullet point lists work well by helping readers rapidly absorb relevant information hen reading, a person's eyes move in a series of saccades rather than smoothly across the page, and consistently jump backwards and forwards over the text.
+ANALYST'S PERSPECTIVE hen reading, a person's than smoothly across the page, and consistently jump backwards and forwards over the text.
 Factors such as size, font, language and proximity all influence how the text is processed, which in turn affect the number of fixations and time fixated on it.
 Images on the other hand are not only quick to process, but they can also be viewed in peripheral vision requiring very little focus and concentration.
-This gives users the option to attend to or ignore them completely without directly focusing on them.
-Due to the speed of this process, the majority of time is typically spent on text elements for While reading is more taxing and requires additional time, it does convey more information, helping readers determine where to look next.
+This gives users the option to attend to or ignore them on them.
+Due to the speed of this process, the majority of time is typically spent on text elements for information retrieval.
+While reading is more taxing and convey more information, helping next.
 Moreover, text can serve to support image elements, cementing brand memory and recall.
 This can be achieved with titles and headlines that are meaningful and emotionally charged, as commonly used in daily newspapers.
 Additionally, the use of simpler language and fewer syllables helps to speed up processing and aid spontaneous recall.
 How the text is displayed can also affect how it is received.
 Generally, large bodies of compacted text are shunned by viewers as they become overwhelmed by the reading task.
 This can be overcome by breaking up text into manageable chunks, separated with elements such as headings, bullet points, or imagery.
-This break in concentration level provides the reader with a variety of different elements to attend to, helping to achieve consistent engagement throughout.
+This break in concentration level of different elements to attend to, helping to achieve consistent engagement throughout.
 Simple fonts work best.
-Complex or unusual typefaces can interfere with how readers recognise text patterns, which in turn can slow down comprehension.
+Complex with how readers recognise text patterns, which in turn can slow down comprehension.
 Line length can affect the speed at which text is read on a page.
-Studies report that people typically prefer to read in shorter columns - around 45-72 characters - as it feels easier to absorb.
-Several of our study emails supported this, including some of the daily deal, holiday and Christmas gift emails, where subjects seemed able to easily read and navigate multiple offers.
+Studies report that people typically prefer to read in shorter columns - around 45-72 characters of our study emails supported this, including some of the daily deal, holiday and Christmas gift emails, read and navigate multiple offers.

-The gazeplot for this Groupon email demonstrates good text placement, following the product image and leading directly to the CTA.
+demonstrates good text placement, following the product image and leading directly to the CTA.
 Readers can extract everything they need to know about the deal in a matter of seconds, and it's the systematically efficient design and neat concise copy that gets them there.